Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 stdoutEncoderOutput.write(byteArrayOf(1, 2, 3)) // prints 1, 2 and 3
 ```

-(Obviously, this is not the most efficient way to do it, but it is just an example.)
+(Obviously, this is still not the most efficient way to do it, but it is just an example.)

 In fact, the `from` function above is an overload of a function which takes in an `OutputStream` as an argument.